Skip to main content

 • The code first filters the pairVariables.binance object to only include pairs that have valid realizedPnl, unrealizedPnl, and timestamp values.

-• It then sorts the filtered pairs based on the sum of their realizedPnl and unrealizedPnl values, in ascending order (i.e., the pair with the lowest total profit/loss is first).
+• It then sorts the filtered pairs by the sum of realizedPnl and unrealizedPnl, ascending (the lowest total profit/loss is first).

-• Finally, it checks if the name of the current pair (this.pairName) matches the name of the pair with the lowest total profit/loss (the first element in the sorted array).
-If so, it sets the STOP_AFTER_SELL override to true for that pair, which will mark it for deletion.
+• Finally, it checks whether the current pair (this.pairName) matches the lowest total profit/loss pair.
+If so, it sets the STOP_AFTER_SELL override to true, marking it for deletion.

-This ensures that the pair with the worst overall performance (lowest combined realized and unrealized profit) is identified and marked for removal in the next step.
+This marks the worst overall performer (lowest combined realized and unrealized profit) for removal in the next step.

 Step 4: Removing the Worst Performing Pair

-The final job removes the marked pair, ensuring the trading setup remains optimized by only keeping the most profitable or promising pairs.
+The final job removes the marked pair so the trading setup keeps only the remaining pairs.

 {